Neha-Thakur/MuleSoft_Example/README.md

-Found this problem at the web over the Stackoverflow.com, I thought it is better to implement this in my own.
+Found this problem on the Stackoverflow.com, I thought it is better to implement this in my own.

 The problem has the input.json :

 {
 "Header" : [
 "name",